 Performance appraisal is the systematic evaluation and review of employees’ performance.
 It uses objective methods to measure their total contributions to achieving the organisation’s goals.
 The results are then compared to pre-set expectations and goals.
 In this article, we will be examining the following:

-Coming up with a 100% reliable and objective performance appraisal method is no easy task.
-On that account, psychologists and HR experts have been trying to design different techniques to measure and evaluate employees’ performance.
+Creating a 100% reliable and objective performance appraisal method is no easy task.
+Psychologists and HR experts have been trying to design different techniques to measure and evaluate employees’ performance.

 Standard appraisal